 - No active range of motion (AROM) of the elbow - No excessive external rotation range of motion (ROM) / stretching.
-Stop when you feel the first end feel. - Use of a sling to minimize activity of biceps - Ace wrap upper forearm as needed for swelling control - No lifting of objects with operative shoulder - Keep incisions clean and dry - No friction massage to the proximal biceps tendon / tenodesis site - Patient education regarding limited use of upper extremity despite the potential lack of or minimal pain or other symptoms
+Stop when you feel the first end feel. - Use of a sling for discomfort, wean out of the sling as discomfort allows. - Ace wrap or tubi-grip around upper arm/bicep (from hand to upper arm for 2 weeks) - No lifting of objects with operative forearm/shoulder - Keep incisions clean and dry

+Patient education regarding limited use of upper extremity despite the potential lack of or minimal pain or other symptoms

-- Shoulder pendulum hang exercise - PROM elbow flexion/extension and forearm supination/pronation - AROM wrist/hand - Begin shoulder PROM all planes to tolerance /do not force any painful motion - Scapular retraction and clock exercises for scapula mobility progressed to scapular isometric exercises - Ball squeezes - Sleep with sling as needed supporting operative shoulder, place a towel under the elbow to prevent shoulder hyperextension - Frequent cryotherapy for pain and inflammation - Patient education regarding postural awareness, joint protection, positioning, hygiene, etc. - May return to computer based work
+- Shoulder pendulum hang exercise - PROM elbow flexion/extension and forearm supination/pronation - AROM wrist/hand - Begin pain free shoulder PROM all planes of motion - Scapular retraction and clock exercises for scapular mobility progressed to scapular isometric exercises. - Ball squeezes - Sleep with sling as needed to support operative shoulder, place a towel under the elbow to prevent shoulder hyperextension - Frequent cryotherapy for pain and inflammation - Patient education regarding postural awareness, joint protection, positioning, hygiene, etc. - May return to computer based work.